stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

     VI.

-Thus was P&aacute;nfilo de Zamacona y Nu&ntilde;ez absorbed for four years into the life of the sinister city of Tsath in the blue-litten nether world of K&rsquo;n-yan.
+Thus was P&aacute;nfilo de Zamacona y Nu&ntilde;ez absorbed for four years into the life of the sinister city of Tsath in the blue-litten nether world of K'n-yan.
 All that he learned and saw and did is clearly not told in his manuscript; for a pious reticence overcame him when he began to write in his native Spanish tongue, and he dared not set down everything.
 Much he consistently viewed with repulsion, and many things he steadfastly refrained from seeing or doing or eating.
 For other things he atoned by frequent countings of the beads of his rosary.
-He explored the entire world of K&rsquo;n-yan, including the deserted machine-cities of the middle period on the gorse-grown plain of Nith, and made one descent into the red-litten world of Yoth to see the Cyclopean ruins.
+He explored the entire world of K'n-yan, including the deserted machine-cities of the middle period on the gorse-grown plain of Nith, and made one descent into the red-litten world of Yoth to see the Cyclopean ruins.
 He witnessed prodigies of craft and machinery which left him breathless, and beheld human metamorphoses, dematerialisations, rematerialisations,